 Now, no longer are life insurance policies only being utilized only when one passes away.
 Today, policy benefits can actually be more “customized” for other needs as well – and this is helping consumers to use their plans for a number of unique needs and goals.

 The benefits from the policy can typically be accessed through either a policy surrender or a policy loan.
 In essence, living benefits act as a type of lien against the life insurance policy.
 They will reduce the death benefit that is payable to beneficiaries, and can also reduce the amount that is available for loans as well as the cash value of the policy.
-The lien equals the amount of the living benefits payment that the policy holder receives, plus accrued interest.
-If you’re wondering how much a one million dollar life insurance policy costs or you’re interested in HSBC term life insurance we can answer that question and many more!
+The lien equals the amount of the living benefits payment that the policyholder receives, plus accrued interest.

 Living benefits usually pay out between 50 and 80 percent of the insurance policy’s death benefit amount – although some insurance companies may pay out as much as 100 percent of the life insurance policy’s death benefit amount.